-Today we received amazing news today!!
-Senator Grisanti not only researched the situation…he proposed a Bill S4920 on May 1st , 2013 repealing the 2009 law!
+Today we received amazing news!!
+Senator Grisanti not only researched the situation, he proposed a Bill S4920 on May 1st , 2013 to repeal the 2009 law.

-We encourage every Limousine Livery operator in New YorK State to contact your Local Senator and ask them to supportSenator Grisant’s Bill, S4920 to gain support and repeal this unfair 2009 Law!
+We encourage every Limousine Livery operator in New York State to contact your Local Senator and ask them to supportSenator Grisanti’s Bill, S4920 to gain support and repeal this unfair 2009 Law!